The node exporter and tools like iostat and sar use the same core data, but how do they relate to each other?

 Prometheus metric names tend to tie pretty directly to a raw data source, so

-node_disk_reads_completed_total is the number of bytes written to a given disk device given by the 1st field of /proc/diskstats.
+node_disk_reads_completed_total is the number of reads completed from a given disk device given by the 1st field of /proc/diskstats.
 It's reasonably obvious what it means just from the name.

 iostat -x has output like:

 Device: rrqm/s wrqm/s r/s w/s rkB/s wkB/s avgrq-sz avgqu-sz await r_await w_await svctm %util sda 0.00 8.00 0.00 15.00 0.00 342.00 45.60 0.04 2.40 0.00 2.40 0.40 0.60

 r/s is the number of reads per second calculated from the previous measurement iostat made (or since boot for the first one).
 The equivalent is

 iostat will report in kilobytes by default.
 The kernel reports this in 512-sectors (irrelevant of the sector size of the underlying device), and Prometheus uses bytes as standard.
 So

 wkB/s would be

 avgrq-sz is the average size of each request, combining both read and write.
 It's calculated by iostat by dividing the bytes by the operations, so

 (rate(node_disk_reads_completed_total[5m]) + rate(node_disk_writes_completed_total[5m]))